minkiele/minkiele.github.io/src/apps/Info/README.md

 that I added support for dark theme.
 After that I started to optimize and tweak the build, trying to learn new things, mostly on Webpack.

+This is the original version I built upon [Create React App](https://create-react-app.dev/), before porting it to[Next.js](https://nextjs.org/).
+Some of the accomodation I made for Next.js have been copied here, mostly to provide a predictable initial state if these sources will be statically built (and to avoid React's errors).

 ## About other little projects

 Yes, I have another little project published in Github: